-Expedition members will have to confirm their participation by paying a confirmation fee of 300.000 ISK by Dec 1st 2015.
-This fee is not refundable unless Icelandic Mountain Guides need to abort the expedition.
-Full payment needs to be paid by Jan 8th 2016 the deadline for signing up for the 2016 crossing.
+Expedition members must confirm their participation by paying a confirmation fee of 300.000 ISK.
+This fee is no refundable unless Icelandic Mountain Guides need to abort the expedition.
+Full payment needs to be paid by February 10th, 2018.
 After paying the confirmation fee, expedition members are required to send in a résumé of their mountaineering experience for prior assessment by the EL to ensure a successful crossing for all the expedition members.